The Central Digital and Data Office (CDDO) is responsible for monitoring the accessibility of public sector websites.

 - help you to escalate your complaint

-- have the power to forward your complaint to the Government Digital Service (GDS) and the Equality and Human Rights Commission (EHRC) to review
+- have the power to forward your complaint to the The Central Digital and Data Office (CDDO) and the Equality and Human Rights Commission (EHRC) to review

 The EHRC is an independent statutory body with responsibility for: